 Dental Hygiene Career Opportunities

-Dental hygienists are most commonly employed in private dental offices but may provide oral health care services in hospitals, nursing homes and schools.
-The entry-level education requirement is an associate's degree; however, a bachelor's degree provides additional preparation for career options such as research, public health, education, or administration.
+Working collaboratively with dentists, dental hygienists provide oral health preventive and therapeutic services to the public.
+Dental hygienists are most commonly employed in private dental offices, but may provide oral health care services in hospitals, nursing homes and schools.
+Career options such as research, public health, education, or administration are possible for bachelor degree program graduates.
 Employment opportunities exist abroad with governmental agencies, companies or in private practice.

 The United States Department of Labor, Bureau of Labor Statistics, offers the following overview: